So far we have been working our way through the foundations of strategic planning.

 So how do we understand and identify these key people?

-Here’s a secret: I don’t have a 100% effective way to identify your buyer each and every time, but I can offer you some questions and ideas on how to eliminate a lot of people that aren’t your buyers.
+Here’s a secret: I don’t have a 100% effective way to identify your buyer each and every time, but I can offer you some questions and ideas on how to eliminate a lot of people who aren’t your buyers.

 1. Who has a budget and team that could benefit from what you are offering?